 The Family Protection Division prosecutes crimes of murder, domestic violence, stalking, crimes against children, and elder abuse.
 The division strongly supports victims of crime and works closely with criminal justice agencies and community partners.
-The division is led by Division Chief Valerie Summers and Assistant Division Chief Teresa Santana.
+In 2016, the division was led by Chief Tracy Prior and Assistant Chief Kurt Mechals.
+During this time, the Family Protection Division received 8,208 cases for review.
+It prosecuted 2,210 domestic violence cases, of which 725 were felonies and 1,485 were misdemeanors.
+In addition, there were 494 child abuse cases and 20 Internet crimes against children cases prosecuted along with charges filed in 371 elder abuse and 24 assisted living facility cases received by our office for review.

-Today's misdemeanor can be tomorrow's homicide.
-The DA's Office has specially-trained deputy DAs across the county handling only misdemeanor domestic violence, from the earliest stage (issuing) all the way through the trial.
-Handing cases vertically (one deputy DA assigned to the case) ensures better courtroom efficiency, better perpetrator accountability and better victim safety.
+Today’s misdemeanor can be tomorrow’s homicide.
+That’s why the District Attorney’s Office has specially-trained Deputy District Attorneys across the county, handling felony and misdemeanor domestic violence cases from the earliest stages.
+Having the same prosecutor handle domestic violence cases from beginning to end ensures better courtroom efficiency, better perpetrator accountability, and increased victim safety.

-In 2012, The District Attorney's Office has continued working with the "High Risk Team," created in 2011 to improve community response and victim support in the most dangerous situations.
-The team, which is led by the DA's Office, consists of various local police agencies and non-governmental groups who meet regularly to connect the numerous organizations involved in domestic violence prosecution and victim support.
+In 2016, the District Attorney’s Office continued its leadership in multiple “High Risk Teams” across the county.
+These teams were created in 2011 to improve community response and victim support in the most dangerous situations.
+The multi-disciplinary teams, led by the DA’s Office, consists of various local police agencies and non-governmental groups who meet regularly to connect victims with support.

 Internet Crimes Against Children